mpolden/echoip/README.md

 ## Building

 Compiling requires the [Golang compiler](https://golang.org/) to be installed.
-This package can be installed with `go get`:
+This package can be installed with:

-`go get github.com/mpolden/echoip/...`
+`go install github.com/mpolden/echoip/...@latest`

 For more information on building a Go project, see the [official Go documentation](https://golang.org/doc/code.html).